tra-versed/Cyclistic-Bikeshare-Analysis/README.md

 ---

 ## Recommendations
 **Our goal for this project is to convert casual riders into Cyclistic members**.
-Having looked at the Cyclistic (well, technically [Divvy](https://divvybikes.com/system-data) trip data from 2023, we now know:
+Having looked at the Cyclistic trip data from 2023 (read: [Divvy](https://divvybikes.com/system-data) trip data from 2023), we now know:
  * Casual riders only represented 35% of all bike trips.
  * Casual ridership drastically increased in the warmer months of the year: roughly April through October, peaking in July.
 This timeframe is slightly narrower than member trip activity.
  * On average, casual riders used the bikes for longer durations than members.